RealmRazer/hollowed_blight/content/World Knowledge/Locations/Klei.md

 A small continent to the east of [[Racinica]].
 A long history of trade and establishment of the magic tower [[Anthioc]] have made Trord and its [[Free Ports of Trord|port city]] an important location for all of Klei.

 ## [[Aboa]]
 A location of diverse landscapes to the eastern edges of Klei.
-Sporting larges forest and the immense desert region to its southern reaches, Aboa is a host to many naturalists and scholars to Klei's interworkings.
+Sporting larges forest and the immense desert region to its southern reaches, Aboa is a host to many naturalists and scholars to Klei's innerworkings.

 ## [[Otia]]
 The small mountainous continent to the north of Aboa at the eastern reaches of Klei.
 Otia is a home to craftsman and a great exporter of mined ores and materials hard to obtain in other regions of Klei.